StackExchange/dnscontrol/docs/_providers/cloudflareapi.md

 The Cloudflare API supports two different authentication methods.

+NOTE: You can not mix the two authentication methods.
+If you try, DNSControl will report an error.

+## API Tokens (recommended)

 The recommended (newer) method is to provide a [Cloudflare API token](https://dash.cloudflare.com/profile/api-tokens).

-This method is enabled by setting the "apitoken" value in `creds.json`:
+This method is enabled by setting the `apitoken` value in `creds.json`:

 ```json
 {